 - Basically the equivalent of a book by now

-- Social Media reach between 2000 and 20.000 people, depending on the content and if shared by cooperating parties.
+- Social Media reach between 40.000 and 100.000 people, depending on the content and if shared by cooperating parties.
 See Instagram reach @pinesurvey in the highlights

 - Top 5 countries who visit: USA, Germany, China, Singapore, Russian Federation